 - Visibility for early action - The revised CP adjustment has increased visibility in the Equitable Learning Plan (ELP) so that the relevant teaching staff can immediately identify that CP support may be needed at the start of term, with more nuanced guidance in relation to the students’ capabilities.

 This is how it will appear on the students’ Equitable Learning Plan from 2023 onwards.

 This adjustment is for students who struggle to produce the lab report submission by the end of the lab session and may need an extra 24/48 hours to finalise it.

 This adjustment works in a similar way to an assessment extension, but is applied to smaller, weekly assessment tasks.
 It is given to students who struggle to produce weekly work and need some extra time.
 Similar to the one/two-week assessment adjustment, the student is required to request to use this, giving their teacher at least 24 hours' notice.
 It is not an automatic extension.

 If a student requests to use their one week extension on these smaller, regular tasks, please feel free to direct them to ELS and we can discuss including these new adjustments in their ELPs.

 If you have any further questions regarding adjustments, you can contact us at any time.

 How does the Equitable Learning Service work?

-An Equitable Learning Advisor meets with a student and develops an individualised learning plan (Equitable Learning Plan) based on the medical / professional information provided by the student.
+An Equitable Learning Facilitator (ELF) meets with a student and develops an individualised learning plan (Equitable Learning Plan) based on the medical / professional information provided by the student.
 This plan may include:

 - adjustments to study and assessment conditions.